department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/long-term-services.md

 [Learn about VetSuccess on Campus](/careers-employment/vetsuccess-on-campus/).
 - Links to more resources outside VA that can help you in your job search. <br>
 [See our list of external resources](/careers-employment/veteran-resources/).<br>
-- If you're participating in a VR&E employment program and lost your housing because of a natural or other disaster, you may be eligible for an additional two months of the Employment Adjustment Allowance.<br>
+- If you're participating in a VR&E employment program and lost your housing because of a natural or other disaster, you may be eligible for 2 additional months of Employment Adjustment Allowance.<br>
 [Contact your VR&E counselor for more information](/facilities/).